Srinu7358/openshift-sep-2024/Day1/README.md

 ![image](https://github.com/user-attachments/assets/a733e6a1-37ce-4fe5-a7a5-32fcf4454ea4)

-## Demo - Download a docker image from Docker Remote Registry to Local Docker Registry
+## Lab - Download a docker image from Docker Remote Registry to Local Docker Registry
 ```
 docker images
 docker pull nginx:latest